 But let’s make a small step back and bring some form of consistency to the unstructured data.
 You need to organize it into tables and attributes, as well as add filters because the main difference between structured and unstructured data analysis is that having a structure always makes processing and analysis more natural and more efficient.
 This step is called data cleansing.

 Unfortunately, there are no all-in-one software instruments, that can handle all types of unstructured data.
 There is no option to buy a software application that covers all your data processing and analysis needs.

 Step 3: Find software that suits your needs.
 Unstructured data processing is not cheap and almost always requires custom software engineering.
-To facilitate the whole process and examine unstructured data in the most efficient way, scientists use machine learning that performs a contextual analysis for it.
+To facilitate the whole process, scientists use machine learning algorithms for unstructured data that performs a contextual analysis for it.